miguelnicolas/h_vm_test/README.md

 docker-compose up -d # bootsrap Docker container.
 It may take a while docker-compose exec app composer update
 ```

+** Probably you'll need a GitHub access token in order to composer to be able to download private repos.
+You can get one here: https://github.com/settings/tokens
 ## Run
 To access the Machine interface:
 ```sh